energyLS/aldehyde/README.md

        .../aldehyde/pypsa-earth-sec % conda env create -f pypsa-earth/envs/environment.yaml
    ```

 5. For running the optimization one has to install the solver.
-We can recommend the open source HiGHs solver, see more details on solvers in the documentation of [PyPSA-Earth](https://pypsa-earth.readthedocs.io/en/latest/)
+We can recommend the open source HiGHs solver, see more details on solvers in the documentation of [PyPSA-Earth](https://pypsa-earth.readthedocs.io/en/latest/).

+The total installation time of cloning the repository and installing the environment is approximately 30 mins, given the prior installation of conda or mamba.